andreialionte/magonline-FE/README.md

 - **Purpose**: React + TypeScript frontend for the MagOnline sample store.
 Connects to a Spring Boot backend (JWT auth) to list, view, create, edit, and delete products.

+This repository contains only the backend.
+The frontend is a separate project: https://github.com/andreialionte/magonline-BE

 **Prerequisites**:
 - **Node.js**: v16+ recommended.
 - **Package manager**: `pnpm` recommended (project includes `pnpm-lock.yaml`), or `npm` as fallback.